mikediessner/nubo/docs/_source/overview.rst

 ensures that the package remains compact and does not overwhelm with an unnecessary large number of options.
 The package is written in Python_ but does not require expert knowledge to optimise your simulations and experiments.
-NUBO is distributed as an open-source software under the `BSD 3-Clause license`_.
+NUBO is distributed as an open-source software under the `BSD 3-Clause licence`_.

 .. admonition:: Contact
    :class: seealso